txh18/Team-DataConnect/README.md

 On your device
 * Install **Docker** 🐳
+* Install **MySQL WorkBench**
-* Clone our repository
+* Clone our repository into your local device

 ### Executing program

-1. Ensure that Docker Engine is running
+1. Open up your Docker Desktop application and ensure that the Docker engine is running
 2. Open up command prompt
 3. Set current directory to your local repository
 ```